woobay/homelab/README.md

 ## 2024-05-03
 * Setup cluster automaticly with cloud init config and terraform
-* Automate the kubeadm join token
+* Finished doc for Cluster Installation

 ## 2024-05-02
 * Tried setting up K8s cluster in the VMS